 In any case, as an observant Jew Jesus certainly participated in many Passover ceremonies.
 Learn a little about this annual religious ceremony entwined with a meal.

-Passover - Holy Days with Compassion for others outside the faith
+Passover - Holy Days with Compassion for Others

-Passover is a Jewish holy week (actually eight days) in which many miracles of perseverance, faith, and the staedfastness of God are remembered.
+Passover is a Jewish holy week (actually eight days) in which many miracles of perseverance, faith, and the steadfastness of God are remembered.
 It also recounts the escape of the Jews from slavery under "bad guys" into freedom.
 However, even those bad guys are remembered with some regret for what they suffered during the Jewish escape.
-Akin to maturity shown by the Amish community in the face of the Nickels Mines school shooting, every year Jews show compassion for the rest of the on-Jewish world.
+Akin to forgiveness shown by the Amish community in the face of the Nickels Mines school shooting, every year Jews show compassion for the non-Jews who oppressed them long ago.